upcmd/updocs-content/logs/m0003_vvvvv.md

           }
         },
         {
+          "cmd": {
+            "b"
+          },
           "name": "return",
-          "desc": "var b should be return to caler\n", "cmd": {
+          "desc": "var b should be return to caler\n" }
-            "b"
-          }
-        }
       },
       Dox: <nil>,